 The unimaginable had happened.
 The Unsinkable Titanic was gone.
 It was 2:20 a.m.

 In the distance, about 10 miles away, the Californian had stopped for the night due to the heavy ice.
 Wireless Operator Cyril Evans turned off his machine around 11:30 — 10 minutes before the Titanic hit the iceberg.

 Officer Groves, noticing a ship in the distance, wandered down to the wireless room, curious to see if there was any chatter coming from the Titanic.
 He didn’t hear anything, and so he turned off the wireless.

 The Titanic’s first distress call was sent at 12:15 a.m.

 Stone noticed white rockets exploding in 5 minutes intervals.
-He informed Lord, who was only wanted to know if they were company signals.
+He then informed Lord, who only wanted to know if they were company signals.

 Once again, he asked Stone to let him know if anything changes and went back to sleep.
 Gibson had been morsing with no success, but he continued trying.

 Stone and Gibson agreed that a ship wouldn’t be firing rockets unless there was something wrong.
 Gibson, who had no authority, and Stone, who did have authority but lacked confidence, didn’t share their suspicions with Lord as they feared him.

 Wireless Opertor Harold Cottam, wanting to check in with his friend, asked Jack Phillips if he could cut into his feed.
 Phillips gave him the go ahead.